d2l-ai/d2l-en/chapter_introduction/index.md

 *Deep reinforcement learning*, which applies deep learning to reinforcement learning problems, has surged in popularity.
-The breakthrough deep Q-network that beat humans at Atari games using only the visual input, and the AlphaGo program that dethroned the world champion at the board game Go are two prominent examples.
+The breakthrough deep Q-network that beat humans at Atari games using only the visual input :cite:`Mnih.2015`, and the AlphaGo program that dethroned the world champion at the board game Go :cite:`Silver.Huang.Maddison.ea.2016` are two prominent examples.

 Reinforcement learning gives a very general statement of a problem, in which an agent interacts with an environment over a series of time steps.
-At each time step,
-the agent receives some *observation* from the environment and must choose an *action* that is subsequently transmitted back to the environment via some mechanism (sometimes called an actuator).
+At each time step, the agent receives some *observation* from the environment and must choose an *action* that is subsequently transmitted back to the environment via some mechanism (sometimes called an *actuator*).
 Finally, the agent receives a reward from the environment.
 This process is illustrated in :numref:`fig_rl-environment`.
 The agent then receives a subsequent observation, and chooses a subsequent action, and so on.
-The behavior of a reinforcement learning agent is governed by a policy.
+The behavior of a reinforcement learning agent is governed by a *policy*.
 In short, a *policy* is just a function that maps from observations of the environment to actions.
-The goal of reinforcement learning is to produce a good policy.
+The goal of reinforcement learning is to produce good policies.

 ![The interaction between reinforcement learning and an environment.](../img/rl-environment.svg) :label:`fig_rl-environment`

 It is hard to overstate the generality of the reinforcement learning framework.
-For example, we can cast any supervised learning problem as a reinforcement learning problem.
+For example, we can cast supervised learning problems as reinforcement learning problems.
 Say we had a classification problem.
 We could create a reinforcement learning agent with one action corresponding to each class.
 We could then create an environment which gave a reward that was exactly equal to the loss function from the original supervised learning problem.

 That being said, reinforcement learning can also address many problems that supervised learning cannot.
-For example, in supervised learning we always expect that the training input comes associated with the correct label.
+For example, in supervised learning, we always expect that the training input comes associated with the correct label.
 But in reinforcement learning, we do not assume that for each observation the environment tells us the optimal action.
 In general, we just get some reward.
 Moreover, the environment may not even tell us which actions led to the reward.

-Consider for example the game of chess.
+Consider the game of chess.
-The only real reward signal comes at the end of the game when we either win, which we might assign a reward of 1, or when we lose, which we could assign a reward of -1.
+The only real reward signal comes at the end of the game when we either win, earning a reward of, say, 1, or when we lose, receiving a reward of, say, -1.
 So reinforcement learners must deal with the *credit assignment* problem: determining which actions to credit or blame for an outcome.
-The same goes for an employee who gets a promotion on October 11.
+The same goes for an employee
+who gets a promotion on October 11.
 That promotion likely reflects a large number of well-chosen actions over the previous year.
 Getting more promotions in the future requires figuring out